ArianAzg/Automatic-Venous-Gas-Emboli-Classification-in-Audio-Doppler-Ultrasound-with-Deep-Neural-Networks/README.md

 Similar to synthetic data organization, the orgnazied real data must be split into Training, Validation, Test sets accordingly.
 The MATLAB code **_Train_test_validation_division_real_data.m_** is written to perform this division.

+- **Running the model**

+The Python code called _**AudioDopplerAutomaticVenousGasEmboliClassification.ipynb**_ is written in Jupyter Notebook IDE.
+To make the usage of code easier, the code has been section-wise.
+It is critical to set all the required paths correctly before running the code.

 License and Citation
 ---------
 The codes are licensed under GPL-2.0 license.